Bechma/realworld-leptos/README.md

 `cargo install cargo-leptos`

+# sqlx

+We need to run migrations before compiling, otherwise the query! macros will fail and abort the compilation:

+`cargo install sqlx-cli`

 # How to run this project locally

 First, deploy a local postgres database, maybe docker is the fastest solution: